-Financial instruments are recognised initially using trade date accounting, i.e. on the date that the Company becomes party to the contractual provisions of the instrument.
+Financial assets are recognised initially using trade date accounting, i.e. of the date that the Group becomes party to the contractual provisions of the instrument.
 On initial recognition, all financial instruments are measured at fair value plus transaction costs (except for instruments measured at fair value through profit or loss where transaction costs are expensed as incurred).